-More than 2.3 million children out of school in northern Ethiopia despite peace agreement
+About 2.3 million children remain out of school in northern Ethiopia despite last November’s peace agreement ending two years of conflict.

 ADDIS ABABA, 13 April 2023 – About 2.3 million children remain out of school in northern Ethiopia despite last November’s peace agreement ending two years of conflict with reconstruction of damaged buildings yet to commence, said Save the Children, calling for urgent funding to help re-open classrooms.